inlets/inlets-operator/README.md

 The inlets-operator brings that same experience to your local Kubernetes cluster by provisioning an exit-server on the public cloud and running an inlets server process there.

-You can use [`arkade`](https://github.com/alexellis/arkade#getting-arkade) to install the inlets-operator, `ark install inlets-operator --token-file <filename>`.
+You can use [`arkade`](https://github.com/alexellis/arkade#getting-arkade) to install the inlets-operator, `ark install inlets-operator --token-file <filename>  --license-file <inlets pro license file>`.
 In this case the `token-file` is the API credential for your internet hosting provider.

 Once the inlets-operator is installed, any Service of type LoadBalancer will get an IP address, unless you exclude it with an annotation.